iamprogrammerlk/template_wtfpl_v2/readme.md

 ---

-# :thumbsup: Code of Conduct
+# 👍 Code of Conduct

 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Code of Conduct](/code_of_conduct.md), [Security Policy](/security.md), and be bound by the terms of the [Contributor License Agreement](/contributor_license_agreement.md).